 This class provides an overview of the bootcamp and helps you develop your pilot idea.
-We’ll dive into the construction of your premise, characters and story world as you refine the concept for the project you will write during the intensive six-week bootcamp.
+We’ll dive into the construction of your premise, characters and story world as you refine the concept for the project you will write during the intensive six-week TV Pilot Bootcamp.
 Bring your loglines / and original pilot ideas!
-This is class is free and everyone is welcome.
-Space is limited, so be sure to RSVP early to reserve your spot.

-The complete six-week TV Pilot bootcamp course meets weekly on Sundays through January.
+The complete six-week TV Pilot Bootcamp course meets weekly on Sundays through January.
 Pro screenwriter Conor Kyle takes you from blank page to the first draft of a complete original pilot screenplay.
-You’ll attend a three-hour class session each week in which we’ll walk through the entire process of conceiving, outlining, and writing an original TV pilot.
+You’ll attend a two-hour class session each week in which we’ll walk through the entire process of conceiving, outlining, and writing an original TV pilot.

 How to enroll in the FREE TV Pilot Bootcamp Intro Class:

 • Hit the RSVP button

 How to enroll in the complete 6-week TV Pilot Bootcamp:

 • You can either purchase this course “a la carte”: https://scriptcamp.net/product/tvbootcamp3/